NVIDIA/spark-rapids/docs/FAQ.md

 or would like expanded encryption support.

 ### Can the Rapids Accelerator work with Spark on Ray (RayDP)?
-RayDP provides simple APIs for running Spark on [Ray](https://github.com/ray-project/ray) and integrating Spark with AI libraries, we need to make the following configuration changes to fix the compatibility issues with the RAPIDS Accelerator and Ray:
+[RayDP](https://github.com/oap-project/raydp) provides simple APIs for running Spark on [Ray](https://github.com/ray-project/ray).
+In order to run the RAPIDS Accelerator with RayDP, GPUs must be requested as `GPU` resources rather than `gpu` resources.
+This can be done with the following changes to the typical GPU resource scheduling setup with Spark:

 * Change the contents of the `getGpusResources.sh` script to use `GPU` instead of `gpu`
 * Change all of the configs that start with `spark.executor.resource.gpu.` to corresponding configs that start with `spark.executor.resource.GPU.`